Marine microorganisms: Anthropogenic impacts

 In marine environments, microbial primary production contributes substantially to CO_{2} sequestration.
 Marine microorganisms also recycle nutrients for use in the marine food web and in the process release CO_{2} to the atmosphere.
 Microbial biomass and other organic matter (remnants of plants and animals) are converted to fossil fuels over millions of years.
 By contrast, burning of fossil fuels liberates greenhouse gases in a small fraction of that time.
 As a result, the carbon cycle is out of balance, and atmospheric CO_{2} levels will continue to rise as long as fossil fuels continue to be burnt.

 Microorganisms have key roles in carbon and nutrient cycling, animal (including human) and plant health, agriculture and the global food web.
 Microorganisms live in all environments on Earth that are occupied by macroscopic organisms, and they are the sole life forms in other environments, such as the deep subsurface and 'extreme' environments.
 Microorganisms date back to the origin of life on Earth at least 3.8 billion years ago, and they will likely exist well beyond any future extinction events...
 Unless we appreciate the importance of microbial processes, we fundamentally limit our understanding of Earth's biosphere and response to climate change and thus jeopardize efforts to create an environmentally sustainable future.

-History

-Marine microorganisms known as cyanobacteria first emerged in the oceans during the Precambrian era roughly 2 billion years ago.
-Over eons, the photosynthesis of marine microorganisms generated by oxygen has helped shape the chemical environment in the evolution of plants, animals and many other life forms.
-Marine microorganisms were first observed in 1675 by Dutch lensmaker Antonie van Leeuwenhoek.